guigo2k/ganesh/README.md

 ```

-## A sinatra-like web app framework for Bash
+## A sinatra-like CGI framework for Bash

-Ganesh a is micro-framework for developing web apps using shell scripts.
+Ganesh is a micro-framework for writing apps using shell scripts.
 It builds on [Docker](https://www.docker.com/) and [uWSGI](https://github.com/unbit/uwsgi) application server for deploying self-contained (unprivileged) bash applications.

 ### Quick start